mblaszczykowski/Bitcoin-live-trading-simulator-with-python-tkinter-GUI/README.md

 - Adding more curriencies to trade with to choose
 - More stats, graphs, better design
 - Nice labels/buttons with warnings for errors which are now only visible in console
+- Nice labels with info for when we buy/sell

 ## Contact